 These are things like buying guides, product comparisons, newsletter signup, wish lists, etc.

-Here is what that look like on a product detail page from Purple:
+Here is what that looks like on a product detail page from Purple:

 These red arrows point to things that are key in the Think stage.